slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "I’d rather have criticism from a genius than praise from an idiot."
 -- vox populi*

+> *"A critic is a legless man who teaches running."
+-- Channing Pollock [1880]*

+> *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."
+-- Gian Carlo Rota [1932]*

+> *"Good teaching is 1/4 preparation and 3/4 theatre."
+-- Gail Godwin [1937]*

+> *"Share your knowledge.
+It is a way to achieve immortality."
+-- Sadhguru Jaggi Vasudev [1957]*

+> *"Good advice helps you find the solution to your problem.
+Great advice helps you find you were solving the wrong problem."
+-- Merlin Mann [1966]*

 > *"You don’t need mentors, you need action." (...)
 "Take feedback from nature and markets, not from people." (...)
 "A good scare is a great error-correcting mechanism." (...)